-Are you comfortable meeting with and/or speaking with the birth parents during the pregnancy or at placement (no identifying information exchanged)? $\Box$ Yes $\Box$ No After the birth, are you willing to send the birth parents pictures and letters through the agency via confidential website?
-After the birth, are you willing to continue contact through direct email or telephone calls with the birth parents? $\Box$ Yes $\Box$ No $\Box$ May consider, please contact After the birth, are you willing to continue contact through visits (i.e. possibly meeting the birth mother at a park for lunch)?
-This can occur independently or supervised through the agency. □ Yes □ No □ May consider, please contact Comments about contact with birth parents: ADOPTION BUDGET (this information is not shared with the birth parents) The adoption cap is the total amount the adoptive family is able to spend for an adoption.
+Are you comfortable meeting with and/or speaking with the birth parents during the pregnancy or at placement (no identifying information exchanged)? \Box Yes \Box No

+After the birth, are you willing to send the birth parents pictures and letters through the agency via confidential website? \Box Yes \Box No (If no, please contact agency to discuss whether your application can be accepted)

+After the birth, are you willing to continue contact through direct email or telephone calls with the birth parents? \Box Yes \Box No \Box May consider, please contact

+After the birth, are you willing to continue contact through visits (i.e. possibly meeting the birth mother at a park for lunch)?
+This can occur independently or supervised through the agency.

+Comments about contact with birth parents:

+ADOPTION BUDGET

+(this information is not shared with the birth parents)

+The adoption cap is the total amount the adoptive family is able to spend for an adoption.
 The cap would include agency and legal fees, birth mother assistance, misc. costs, etc. (but not the home study or post placement fees).
 Many birth mothers require assistance with living expenses and sometimes medical expenses.
 The amount you list should be the maximum amount you're able to spend including all fees mentioned above.
 Please know that the amount you list doesn't necessarily mean your particular adoption situation will cost that much.
+Average adoptions are a minimum of \$40,000 without living expenses so budget should be no less than this.

+What is your total adoption budget/cap? \$

+(This amount does not include application, advertising, home study, post placement, or travel fees)

+If there is a potential match for you that is slightly above your adoption cap (no more than 33,000) would you like to be considered? \Box Yes \Box No

+Comments:

-Average adoptions are a minimum of \$45,000 without living expenses so budget should be no less than this.
-What is your total adoption budget/cap? \$ (This amount does not include application, advertising, home study, post placement, or travel fees) If there is a potential match for you that is slightly above your adoption cap (no more than \$3,000) would you like to be considered? $\Box$ Yes $\Box$ No Comments: ADOPTIVE FAMILY INSURANCE Do you want to release your insurance information directly to the hospital where the child is born or do you prefer confidentiality as this information may be accessible by the birth mother? □ Yes, please release □ No, do not release It is not required that you provide your health insurance information to the hospital; but do note that if you do not release this information, a medical retainer in the amount of \$2,000 shall be collected to cover medical bills and will be refunded if not used.
+ADOPTIVE FAMILY INSURANCE

+It is not required that you provide your health insurance information to the hospital; but do note that if you do not release this information, a medical retainer in the amount of \$2,000 shall be collected to cover medical bills and will be refunded if not used